austin006/3d_printed_quad/docs/software/docker.md

 ### Gnome-Terminal Support

 In addition, `gnome-terminal` is not configured in this Docker container.
 Instead I use a simpler alternative called `xterm`.
 By default the code uses `xterm` and so you will need to comment/uncomment some lines to switch to `gnome-terminal` if desired.

+The two node files to change are located at `src/px4_offboard/px4_offboard`

+- `processes.py`
+- `swarm_spawner.py`

-The two node files to change are `processes.py` and `swarm_spawner.py` located at src/px4_offboard/px4_offboard and the launch files to change are `HITL_offboardvelocity_control.launch.py`, `offboard_velocity_control.launch.py`, `swarm_control.launch.py`, and `waypoint.launch.py` all located at src/px4_offboard/launch.
+The launch files to change are all located at `src/px4_offboard/launch`

+- `HITL_offboardvelocity_control.launch.py`
+- `offboard_velocity_control.launch.py`
+- `swarm_control.launch.py`
+- `waypoint.launch.py`

 ## ORC Set-up with Apptainer